mattvenn/aerial-photography/lesson-plan.md

 ## Get photos off the Pi.

 Power down the Pi and use an SD reader to copy the photos onto the teacher's computer.

-## Deflate balloons

-Children mustn't take balloons with them as a hydrogen filled balloon is too dangerous.